Chrissweir/API-Project-for-Data-Representation-and-Querying/README.md

 ###Main Menu###

-The app should open onto the main menu page with two options
+The app should open onto the main menu page with two options.
+Here is a link to a template I have designed: https://github.com/Chrissweir/ApiProject/blob/master/Main%20Menu.png

 > ####Venue####